 1. To initialize LUNS in the foreground, click Initialize LUNs on the main menu.
+The screen shown in Figure 3-20 appears.

 To initialize LUNS in the background (instant LUN availability), click Initialize LUNs in the background from the main menu.